roblox-compilers/roblox-py/README.md

 - ⚠️ Easy error checking </br>
   Your code can easily be checked for errors because of the precompiler error system.
-- 📕 All CodeEditors and OS supported </br>
-  Since roblox-pyc is a terminal tool based on python it supports all Code Editors and OS, even notepad in windows!
 - 🧩 Cross-language module support </br>
   roblox-pyc allows you to require/import modules from other languages.
-- 🛠️ Supports all VsCode sync plugins </br>
+- 🛠️ Supports all VsCode sync plugins, OS, and Code Editors </br>
-  Regardless if you use Rojo, Argon, or anything else roblox-pyc is highly customizable and allows you to use any of them
+  Regardless if you use Rojo, Argon, in Mac, Windows with any code editors or anything else roblox-pyc is highly customizable and allows you to use any of them
 - ↗️ Customizable </br>
   You can customize roblox-pyc to change your C/C++ version or dynamic library or any QoL features, not only that roblox-pyc and all of its dependencies are open-source so you can mod it and change anything to your liking
 - 💻 Languages </br>